Macrurido/simodiff/README.md

 when run from RMarkdown, the prompt appears, but the figure does not.

 </div>

+`model_bars()` This function provides a graphical comparison of the optimal value of L50, represented by a black circle, along with its non-parametric confidence interval indicated by whiskers for various models.
+The models are organized based on their asymmetry attribute, ranging from right-biased to left-biased.
+The average **AvM** model is positioned on the far right of the x-axis.

 `nllb()` The function calculates the negative log-likelihood for a binomial distribution of residuals.